open-craft/openedx-completion-aggregator/README.rst

         COMPLETION_AGGREGATOR_ASYNC_AGGREGATION: true
         ...

     Then configure a pair of cron jobs to run ``./manage.py run_aggregator_service`` and ``./manage.py run_aggregator_cleanup`` as often as desired.
 (Start with hourly and daily, respectively, if you are unsure.)
-The ``run_aggregator_service`` task is what updates any aggregate completion data values that need to be updated since it was last run.
+The ``run_aggregator_service`` task is what updates any aggregate completion data values that need to be updated since it was last run (it will in turn enqueue celery tasks to do the actual updating).
 The cleanup task deletes old database entries used to coordinate the aggregation updates, and which can build up over time but are no longer needed.

 3. A lock is used to prevent overlapping runs of ``run_aggregator_service``.
 If you have a lot of data on your instance such that a single run of ``run_aggregator_service`` takes longer than 30 minutes, you must configure ``COMPLETION_AGGREGATOR_AGGREGATION_LOCK_TIMEOUT_SECONDS`` to a larger value to prevent releasing the lock too early as a result of a timeout.

 4. If the aggregator is installed on an existing instance, then it's sometimes desirable to fill "Aggregate" data for the existing courses.
 There is the ``reaggregate_course`` management command, which prepares data that will be aggregated during the next ``run_aggregator_service`` run.
 However, the process of aggregating data for existing courses can place extremely high loads on both your celery workers and your MySQL database, so on large instances this process must be planned with great care.
-For starters, we recommend you disable any associated cronjobs, scale up your celery worker pool significantly, and scale up your database cluster and storage.
-To give you some idea, on one Open edX instance this process took 125 hours.
+For starters, we recommend you disable any associated cron jobs, scale up your celery worker pool significantly, and scale up your database cluster and storage.

 Design: Technical Details